ndlib/marble-web/content/pages/portfolios-help.md

 ## How to Create a Portfolio

-__STEP 1: Create a New Portfolio__
+__STEP 1: Create a Portfolio__
-1. New users must first log in with a Notre Dame NetID to create a profile for your “My Account” page and
+1. New users must first log in with a Notre Dame NetID to create a profile for your “My Account” page.
 2. [Review the Responsible Use policy](https://policy.nd.edu/assets/185268/responsible_use_it_resources_2015.pdf).

 __STEP 2: Create a portfolio.__
 1. Click on the “Create New Portfolio” button in the dashboard.
-2. In the future, all of your portfolios will be visible on your [Account][/user].
+2. In the future, all of your portfolios will be visible on your [Account](/user).

 __STEP 3: Set up your portfolio.__
 1. Name your portfolio.